Markets

 DIO = (Average Inventory / Cost of Goods Sold) x Number of Days

 Market value ratios help investors evaluate the market price of a company's stock relative to its financial performance.
+These are essential stock metrics cheat sheet tools.
 These ratios are crucial for assessing the value and growth potential of a company’s stock.
 They include:

 Price-to-Earnings (P/E) Ratio